raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/custom_codable_types.md

 }
 ```

-Now we extend our struct or class by defining an Enum CodingKeys.
+Now we extend our struct or class by defining an *Enum CodingKeys*.
 In this extension we will assign the values ​​of the custom Codable types to the cases that we want to match:

 ```swift
 extension User {